 When we meditate seated in a chair or on the floor, we want our arms relaxed and hanging off the spine on their own weight.
 The ideal is to have our arms slightly away from our body and to create some space under armpits.
 The classic instruction is to imagine that we are holding an egg in each armpit, held in place without either dropping or crushing it.
 Such positioning facilitates deeper breathing and allows air to circulate.

 If we then gather our hands in on our lap, as Buddhist meditators typically do, then our arms will then form something of a circle.
-When humans are at their most relaxed – for example, astronauts in zero G, babies on their back in a crib, or people getting massages in a pool – this is the posture that our arms take.
+When humans are at their most relaxed – for example, astronauts in zero G, babies on their back in a crib, or people getting massages in a pool – this is the posture that our arms often take.

 [People with relaxed bodies and a healthy circular positioning to their arms]